 Angels Landing is an iconic Zion hike and the trail draws thousands of hikers every day.
 Although the views from Angels Landing itself are incredible, it is the challenging, dangerous and utterly compelling final half mile of the hike that makes this trail remarkable.
 After navigating the winding West Rim switchbacks and the famous Walter’s Wiggles, the last part of the trail sees hikers scrambling along chains on a narrow rock ridge surrounded by a 1,400 foot drop on either side.

 For those of you planning a trip to Zion National Park we wanted to share our experience and tips for hiking to Angels Landing.

-July 2020 update: the chains sections of Angels Landing remains closed as operations are resumed in Zion National Park.
-It is still possible to hike the same trail to Scout Lookout but the last 1/4 mile to Angels Landing is not accessible.
-Scout Lookout is a great standalone hike and Canyon Overlook is another trail with incredible views – both trails are open as of July 2020.
+October 2020 update: the chains sections of Angels Landing reopened in late September 2020 as operations are resumed in Zion National Park.
+If you are planning on hiking Angels Landing make sure to check the latest updates from the National Park Service to ensure it remains open.
+If you need an alternative to Angels Landing it is still possible to hike the same trail to Scout Lookout but skip the last 1/4 mile to Angels Landing.
+Scout Lookout is a great standalone hike and Canyon Overlook is another trail with incredible views – both trails are open as of October 2020.

 Angels Landing Trail

 Angels Landing is a popular trail in Zion National Park beside the town of Springdale, Utah.
 The park is home to the tallest sandstone cliffs in the world and they soar over the Virgin River and the Zion Canyon valley floor.